 Getting even further up the leg locking hierarchy was a classic of BJJ, the 50/50 guard.
 The only trouble with this one is that the opponent has equal attacking opportunities, turning everything into a race.
 The ultimate checkmate positions came from old Sambo positions.
 The Inside Senkaku and Game Over are positions that offer immense control and very easy, very brutal submissions.
 These positions open up inside heel hook submissions and are notoriously difficult to escape.
 At least when Cummings does them.

 What soon became apparent is that reverse-engineering left a lot of space for improvement.
 Even people who took privates were unable to grasp the complete leg locking concept of the Wolverine.
 The finer points of control, finishing details, as well as counter leg locking concepts all, feature heavily in this Eddie Cummings DVD.
-Which is why every grappler, and especially aspiring leg lockers, need to get a hold of it.
+Which is why every grappler, and especially aspiring leg lockers, needs to get a hold of it.

 The “Ashi Garami Seminar” Eddie Cummings DVD